 Research and development ("R&D") expenditures represent investments intended to keep the Company's products at the leading edge of time and frequency technology and enhance future competitiveness.
-The R&D rate for the three-month period ending July 31, 2019 was 18% of sales compared to 15% of sales for the same period of the previous fiscal year.
-The Company expects to maintain a high level of internally funded activity related to R&D through the balance of the current year and beyond to address new large opportunities in secure communications, command and control applications, next generation satellite payload products and additional DOD and commercial applications.
+The R&D rate for the six months ended October 31, 2019 was 17% of sales compared to 14% of sales for the same period of the previous fiscal year.
+The R&D rate for the three months ended October 31, 2019 was 16% of sales as compared to 13% of sales for the same period of the previous fiscal year.
+The Company expects to maintain a high level of internally funded activity related to R&D through the balance of the current year and beyond to address new large opportunities, which it plans to pursue.

-Operating (Loss) Income
+Operating Loss